TheMadDrunk/s2g_props/README.md

 - `svgString` (string): SVG data to convert.
 - `config` (object): Configuration object containing class names, properties, and images.
+- `styleSpec` (object)(optional): give it the template of your style specs it will add the source and the necessary style layers
 ### Example `props.json`

 ```json